 The Bachelor's programme is based on the so-called Twente Educational Model (TEM).
 This means challenging themed project education.
 Each module centers on a specific project, which reflects a contemporary challenge at the crossroads of organization, technology and design.
 Each module consists of four module components which belong to one of the four learning-teaching trajectory's (LTT): Project (P), Theory (T), Research Methodology (R) and Academic and Professional Skills (S).
-In addition to getting acquainted with the theoretical underpinnings of the specific issues at stake within the project (Theory), students will also develop the necessary skills to conduct research (Research Methodology) and to present their work (Academic and Professional Skills).
-These three components are clustered around this project.
+In addition to getting acquainted with the theoretical underpinnings of the specific issues at stake (Theory), students will also develop the necessary skills to conduct research (Research Methodology) and to present their work (Academic and Professional Skills).
+These three components are clustered around the project (P).
 Students use the knowledge and skills gained in these components to do the project.
 Different scientific disciplines and approaches are applied in every project.
 Within the module, students work in groups on project oriented assignments and gain new knowledge independently (under the support and supervision of tutors).
 Such a teaching approach requires a variety of assessment forms - individual and group assignments, individual written tests, group papers and presentations, etc. - which are applied at different phases along each module.

-More detailed information on the learning goals, exam formats can be found in the module descriptions in Osiris and at the Blackboard site of each module.
+According to article 4.4 of the EER more detailed information on the exam formats (assessment scheme) can be found at the Electronic Learning Environment (Canvas site) of each module.

 A module has a throughput time of one quarter (typically ten calendar weeks) and students subscribe every quarter for one module, not for separate learning teaching trajectories (LTT) or module components.
 In other words: a module is offered as one integrated educational unity and students take it as such.
-This is the rule that applies to every student and will only be deviated of in case of personal circumstances (i.e. impairment, top sports, special circumstances), however with the disadvantage of losing - at least partly - the synergy between the LTT's within a module.
+This is the rule that applies to every student and will only be deviated of in case of special personal circumstances, however with the disadvantage of losing - at least partly - the synergy between the LTT's within a module.